Four Christmases

-Four Christmases is a 2008 American Christmas comedy film about a couple visiting all four of their divorced parents' homes on Christmas Day.
-It stars Vince Vaughn and Reese Witherspoon with Robert Duvall, Jon Favreau, Mary Steenburgen, Dwight Yoakam, Tim McGraw, Kristin Chenoweth, Jon Voight, and Sissy Spacek in supporting roles.
+Four Christmases is a 2008 American Christmas comedy-drama film starring Vince Vaughn and Reese Witherspoon with Robert Duvall, Jon Favreau, Mary Steenburgen, Dwight Yoakam, Tim McGraw, Kristin Chenoweth, Jon Voight, and Sissy Spacek in supporting roles.
 The film is director Seth Gordon's first studio feature film.
-It tells the story of a couple who must travel to four family parties after their vacation plans get cancelled due to a dense fog.
-The film is produced by New Line Cinema and Spyglass Entertainment and released by Warner Bros.
+It tells the story of a couple who must travel to four family parties after their vacation plans get canceled due to dense fog.
+The film was produced by New Line Cinema and Spyglass Entertainment and released by Warner Bros.
 Pictures on November 26, 2008.
 It received generally negative reviews from critics but earned $163 million worldwide.